 Lessons at the upper grade levels also help students understand the risks and consequences of sexting, both in the context of cyberbullying, and, in the sexual health units, in terms of behaviors that can contribute or lead to sexual activity or pressures to have sex.

-Does HealthSmart address consumer education?
+Does HealthSmart address human trafficking?

 Does HealthSmart address LGBTQ+ issues?